Close

 Teaching

-I teach on Masters modules and short courses including LSHTM Extended Epidemiology (previously course co-organiser), Basic Epidemiology, Design and Analysis of Epidemiological studies, Epidemiology and Control of Infectious Diseases, Intensive Course on Epidemiological Methods Short course.
+I co-organise the Non-Communicable Disease Epidemiology Masters module at LSHTM and have contributed to teaching on Extended Epidemiology (previously course co-organiser), Basic Epidemiology, Design and Analysis of Epidemiological studies, Epidemiology and Control of Infectious Diseases, Intensive Course on Epidemiological Methods Short course.

-I supervise a DrPH student (Dr. Eun Seok Kim - Integrated prevalence study of Schistosomiasis and soil-transmitted Helminthiasis, identification of risk factors for Hookworm persistence, and impact of fatty meal co-administration and double-dosing on Albendazole effectiveness among school aged children in Mayuge district, Uganda: Implications for the Mayuge NTDs Elimination (MANE) Project).
+I supervise a PhD student (Ms. Fiona Gambanga - Hypertensive Disorders of Pregnancy in Zimbabwe), a DrPH student (Dr. Eun Seok Kim - Integrated prevalence study of Schistosomiasis and soil-transmitted Helminthiasis, identification of risk factors for Hookworm persistence, and impact of fatty meal co-administration and double-dosing on Albendazole effectiveness among school aged children in Mayuge district, Uganda: Implications for the Mayuge NTDs Elimination (MANE) Project).
 I am on the advisory committee for a PhD student (Ms. Rumbi Gumbie - Integrating sexual and reproductive health into clinic-based HIV services in Zimbabwe (TSIME)).

 Research